Junkers Ju 388: Production

-Also, an unknown number of Ju 388 L-1 and Ju 388 J were in advanced stages of production by the end of the war.
+Also, an unknown number of Ju 388L-1 and Ju 388J were in advanced stages of production by the end of the war.

 Proposed export to Japan

 In August 1944, Japanese Major-General Osamu Otani, a member of one of the commissions related to the Tripartite Pact and serving in Berlin, expressed interest in a license production of the Ju 388.
 Complete drawing sets for the Ju 388 were handed over to the Japanese as well as the rights for licensed production.
 No evidence exists that any documents were ever delivered.
 Otani was captured by allied forces in Berlin in May 1945.